 What can determine how long a wheelchair will last?

-Just like any other product that is built how well the wheelchair is built can and does play a role in how long the wheelchair will last.
-Materials and how its constructed will certainly play a role in if your wheelchairs lifespan is on the short side or long side of the average.
+Like any other product built on how well the wheelchair is built can and does play a role in how long the wheelchair will last.
+Materials they arrow its constructed will certainly play a role in if your wheelchairs lifespan is on the or long sides side of the average.

 Most of today’s wheelchairs are constructed of steel or aluminum or a mixture of both types of a single wheelchair.
 But while these two types of metals are used those are not the only types you will find.
 You can also find chairs made from carbon composites and titanium.
 All of their pluses and minus.
 Below is a graph of what you can expect from each.

 |Lifespan:||3 to 5 years||2 to 3 years||3 to 5 years||4 to 5 years|

 |Positives:||Stronger than aluminum and can last a good amount of time.
 Cheaper in terms of price than other types of metals.||Reduces the weight of a wheelchair so it can be used to travel easier.||Excellent material in terms of strength and weight.||Some of the best materials for lightweight and strength.|